 i love this! i want to play, so i just tweeted “The one thing I do know is…”

 So it’s been well over a year since I wrote a new blog post here.
 Of course I continue emitting content elsewhere, on the twitters and most recently youtube, and so on.
-And, of course I have a big backlog of stuff I’d like to write about and comment on more fully.
+And, of course I have a big backlog of stuff, such as relevant reviews of rainbow riches slots that can be played online.
+Of course, I’d really like to write about and comment on more fully.
 And books I’ve been in that I haven’t listed here yet.
 And podcasts of panels I gave at famous conferences.
 And the last WordPress update broke my custom design and hid the promo for social interfaces book (which we’re getting ready to update).
 And I really want to rebuild this stuff from scratch (again?) along the lines of Indie Web principles.
 And yet, and yet…

 All of those just become yet another reason not to write.
 So how about this?
 Maybe I can go back to trying to write a little something every day.
 Old school, livejournal style if need be (or I could even go the full Dave Winer route, since his model is clearly more durable than the old “mini-article” blog style that was fashionable in the oughties.
 But I do want all my stuff in one place, and I don’t want to rely entirely on external services, and I want to be able to organize and present my stuff.